Wheellog/Companion.Garmin/README.md

 # WheelLog.Garmin

-A WheelLog app for Garmin smartwatches
+A WheelLog companion for Garmin smartwatches

 This app is a rebuild from ground-up of an original Garmin app.
 I made this app to be with better UI, alarms working, and also settings sync from WheelLog app.

 Btw here is the original app repository on [GitHub](https://github.com/marccardinal/WheelLog-Garmin-ConnectIQ).

+Also here is my [fork of WheelLog](https://github.com/GGorAA/WheelLog.Android), which works with this companion.

 ## Contributing